-(e) Other transactions with key management personnel and Directors
+e) Other transactions with key management personnel and Directors a) Expenses arising from share-based payments transactions

 Key management and Directors also hold various insurance policies with the Company.
 These are operated on normal commercial terms.

 25. SHARE-BASED PAYMENTS